 Storage

 Stewed pears will keep well for 4-5 days in an airtight container in the fridge.
+Keep them in the poaching liquid.

 Frequently Asked Questions

 Yes.
-Stewed pears is a great way to soften and sweeten pears that are hard and unripe.
+Stewing pears is a great way to soften and sweeten pears that are hard and unripe.
 You'll need to cook them for a little longer, so just test them and cook until they are soft to the point of a knife.

 Yes, stewed pears freeze well.
 Just pop them in a freezer proof container, and defrost at room temperature when you are ready to eat them.
+They may be a little softer once they have been frozen.

 Both stewed and poached pears are simmered in liquid on the stove.
 But poached pears tend to be cooked in a syrup and use a lot more sugar.
 This recipe for stewed pears has no added sugar.